jalong4/tcxplot/README.md

 # tcxplot

-# tcxplot

 `tcxplot` is a Python command-line tool for processing TCX and GPX files and generating visualizations of the data.
-The tool uses Google Maps API to generate a map of the route and plots graphs of speed, heart rate, and elevation.
+The tool uses Google Maps API to generate a map of the route and plots graphs of heart rate, distance and speed.

 ## Installation